frank6200db/frank6200db.github.io/_pages/about.md

   - /about.html
 ---
 ## Welcome to my homepage!
+- I am currently an Algorithm Engineer specializing in the pretraining and post training of large language model (LLM) and multimodal LLMs.
+Previously, I obtained my Master’s degree in Computer Engineering from the National University of Singapore (NUS).
-- 🎓I am currently pursuing my MSc in Computer Engineering at the National University of Singapore (NUS).
-I completed my undergraduate degree at Nanjing University of Aeronautics and Astronautics (NUAA) from 2018 to 2022.
+- 🎓I completed my undergraduate degree at Nanjing University of Aeronautics and Astronautics (NUAA) from 2018 to 2022.
 In 2022, I had the opportunity to work as a community intern in the HUAWEI MindSpore division during my stay in Durham, UK from May 2023 to July 2023.
 - 🎞️ Update 2023.8 Glad to join in [SHOWLAB @NUS](https://sites.google.com/view/showlab), where impressive and innovative works are been made!
 - News: July 2024 Start an internship at Tencent WXG.
 - Datasets and annotations of [GUI Action Narrator](https://arxiv.org/pdf/2406.13719) are released.